dagatsoin/ravioli/packages/ravioli/README.md

 ```

 Now we will trigger our action in the same global `loot` function.
 Two actions on two
-different components will be triggers sequentially.
+different components will be triggered sequentially.
 The `autorun` which renders the app will update two times.

 ```ts